Compare · AnooreHR vs Gusto

 Gusto is built for US payroll.
 AnooreHR is built for Africa.

-Gusto is a fantastic product — if you're paying staff in Texas.
-If you're running a Nigerian, Kenyan, Ghanaian or South African SME, it won't compute your PAYE, file your NSITF, or settle in your local currency.
-Here's how the two stack up.
+Gusto is great — if you pay staff in Texas.
+For a Nigerian, Kenyan, Ghanaian or South African SME, it won't compute your PAYE, file your NSITF, or settle in local currency.

 CapabilityAnooreHRGusto